thybag/PJAX-Standalone/readme.md

 # PJAX-Standalone#

 A standalone implementation of push state AJAX, designed for use on non-JQuery web pages.
-The design is loosely based on the original jquery implementation found at: https://github.com/defunkt/jquery-pjax
+The design is loosely based on the original jQuery implementation found at: https://github.com/defunkt/jquery-pjax

-This code is licensed under the MIT Licence.
+This code is licensed under the MIT License.

 This code has been tested in Chrome, Firefox, Opera and IE7,8 and 9.
-PJAX is supported in Chrome, Firefox and Opera, while in IE the fallbacks operate as expected.
+PJAX is supported in Chrome, Firefox and Opera, while in IE the fall backs operate as expected.

 A live version of the demo can be viewed here: http://userbag.co.uk/demo/pjax/